tobega/tailspin-v0/TailspinReference.md

 for all of the values of a stream `$` before the next step is evaluated.
 This may change.

 ## Command line arguments
-Command line arguments are available as a list of strings in the predefined value args, accessible as `$args`.
+Command line arguments are available as a list of strings in the predefined value ARGS, accessible as `$ARGS`.

 ## Sources
 A source is the simplest _value chain_, simply producing a value.